fmang/oshu/README.md

 Install
 -------

+**Note:** oshu! is still in an early stage of development.
+Don't expect it to be amazing.
+It doesn't even have a menu to select songs, you need to call it from the command line like `$ oshu my_beatmap.osu`.

 First of all, make sure you have the required dependencies.
 These things are so common that I may assure you they're in your distribution's official repositories.